 Now that you know your maximum bonus pool, you need to decide when you’ll pay the bonus.
 Will you pay it all at once, or break the payouts into smaller chunks?

 Given the threshold and bonus pool example above, you’re now estimating a maximum bonus payout of $600,000.
 So, when do you pay it?
 Naturally, your reaction might be to pay the sum of the bonus at the end of the year.
 This tactic is frequently used because, frankly; it’s easy and also promises all financial goals are met before the bonus is distributed.

 A downfall of the year-end payout model is that employees could lose sight of the goal because the reward is removed from the behavior that earned the bonus.
 As a result, teams usually miss the bonus goal or will end up breaking their necks during the last quarter trying to meet a goal they could have been (and should have been) steadily working towards all year long.

-The solution?
 Consider breaking up your overall bonus goal and payout into fiscal quarters, tied to quarterly goals that allow employees to earn a portion of the maximum payout throughout the year.
 This method guarantees you’ve done what’s necessary to work towards the end-goal and you keep employee motivation up by providing rewards throughout the year; always ensuring that your company has met the financial goal that correlates with each payout schedule.

 Of course, you would never intentionally sabotage your business with your bonus plan.
 But, if your current bonus program is without a strong threshold, a clear and reasonable bonus pool and a payout schedule, you could be compromising the future of your company.